-- 1.1 Thank you for the opportunity to address you in relation to Hearing 9 rural zone matters. - 1.2 I am the Chief Executive of the New Zealand Heavy Haulage Association Inc (the Association) and have been in this role 21 for years. - 1.3 I am very familiar with the process of relocating buildings and have made submissions in the past at various district plan hearings.
-I am authorised to give this evidence on the Association's behalf. - 1.4 The New Zealand Heavy Haulage Association was established in 1965 as the national trade association for member companies that transport overweight or over dimension loads. - 1.5 The Association has an advocacy role with central and local government agencies. - 1.6 There are 35 members of the House Movers Section of the Association.
+- 1.1 Thank you for the opportunity to address you in relation to Hearing 14 urban zone matters. - 1.2 I am the Chief Executive of the New Zealand Heavy Haulage Association Inc (the Association) and have been in this role for 23 years. - 1.3 I am very familiar with the process of relocating buildings and have made submissions in the past at various district plan hearings.
+I am authorised to give this evidence on the Association's behalf. - 1.4 The New Zealand Heavy Haulage Association was established in 1965 as the national trade association for member companies that transport overweight or over dimension loads. - 1.5 The Association has an advocacy role with central and local government agencies. - 1.6 There are 39 members of the House Movers Section of the Association.
 By numbers the Association estimates that its members move about 80% of the buildings relocated in any one year nationally.
 With a couple of exceptions, most of the Association's House Mover members are family-owned businesses.
 Most have been involved in the industry for many decades.
 Members are also involved construction and fabrication of (new) transportable or prefabricated buildings as well as 'second hand' used buildings.
 This includes shifting of classrooms and similar for government agencies as well as buildings for the private sector. - 1.7 The Association has been submitting on district plans around the country for 20+ years.
 Initially many first-generation RMA plans had restrictions on relocated buildings.
 In most second and third generation plans, the trend over time has been more permissive i.e. to provide for relocated buildings as a permitted activity with standards, or in more recent plans not to differentiate between new and relocated buildings, and to leave matters to the Building Act.

-2. Summary of case for submitters - Hearing 9 - Rural zones
+2. Summary of case for submitters - Hearing 14 - Urban zones

 - 2.1 The Association's primary concern is the provision for relocated buildings as a permitted activity in the Far North Proposed District Plan.
-The PDP currently contains no separate activity status rule for relocated buildings (which are not heritage resources) in any zones (apart from the Carrington Estate). - 2.2 The activity of "new buildings or structures, or extensions or alterations to existing buildings or structures" is a permitted activity in the Rural Production (RPROZ-R1), Rural Lifestyle (RLZ-R1), and Rural Residential zones (RRZ-R1).
-However, this rule does not clearly apply to relocated buildings which are not "new".
-Relocated buildings are defined as in the PDP as a "used building more than 2 years old [...]".
-There is a risk that relocated buildings will fall under default rules as a discretionary activity, which would be contrary to the decision of the Environment Court in New Zealand Heavy Haulage Association Inc v The Central Otago District Council (C45/2004, Thompson EJ).

-2.3 The outcome that the Association is seeking is:
+The PDP currently contains no separate activity status rule for relocated buildings (which are not heritage resources) in any zones (apart from the Carrington Estate). - 2.2 The urban zones hearing relates to submissions on the General Residential Zone (GRZ), Mixed Use Zone (MUZ), Light Industrial Zone (LIZ), and Heavy Industrial Zone (HIZ). - 2.3 The activity of "new buildings or structures, or extensions or alterations to existing buildings or structures" is a permitted activity in the following relevant zones: - a) GRZ-R1 - b) MUZ-R1 - c) LIZ-R1 - d) HIZ-R1 - 2.4 However, these rules do not clearly apply to relocated buildings which are not "new".
+Relocated buildings are defined as in the PDP as a "used building more than 2 years old [...]".1 There is a risk that relocated buildings will fall under default rules as a discretionary activity, which would be contrary to the decision of the Environment Court in New Zealand Heavy Haulage Association Inc v The Central Otago District Council (C45/2004, Thompson EJ). - 2.5 The outcome that the Association is seeking is: - (a) Modification of the definition of "building" to include relocated buildings to add clarity that relocated buildings are covered by the definition of building, particularly where there is a separate definition